rangwani-harsh/rangwani-harsh.github.io/about.md

 ### Research Interests:
 I am broadly intereseted in Deep Learning algorithms that train and generalize well on real-world datasets, having presence of class-imbalances and distribution shifts.
-I use deep learning frameworks like PyTorch, Tensorflow etc. to develop algorithms and techniques from statistics, optimization and information theory to analyze them.
+I use deep learning frameworks like PyTorch, Tensorflow etc. to develop algorithms, and techniques from statistics, optimization theory and information theory to analyze them.
 I am currently exploring applications in the domain of Computer Vision.

 <!-- My research interest lies in the field of Adversarial Machine Learning.
 Specifically, I am interested in problems that involve min-max optimizations.
 Adversarial Learning is the common theme behind the following techniques Generative Adversarial Networks, Adversarial Training for robust Neural Networks, Adversarial Domain Adaptation, etc. As a long-term goal, I want to develop ML algorithms that train and generalize well on real-world datasets.
 Currently, I am working on Generative Adversarial Networks where I want to tackle the case of learning from imbalanced datasets.
 Along with this, I am also focusing on analyzing the nature of practical min-max optimization methods used in Deep Learning.